 There are lots of screen sharing tools, and each comes with its own set of features—and limits.

 For example, some screen sharing software limits the number of people allowed on a screen share, while others integrate with other apps you use (like calendars and email).

 To pick something that best suits your needs, here are a few things to think about:

 Number of users: Take a look at the size of your current team and consider how much you expect it to expand in the next few years.
 Some screen sharing software have a limit on how many people you can share your screen with, while others can accommodate hundreds of users.

 Screen share time: Will you just be sharing your screen for 15 to 30 minutes per day, or do you need to do it pretty frequently?
-While some apps allow for free remote screen sharing without time restrictions, others require you to pay for extended use.
+While some apps allow for video conferencing with screen sharing without time restrictions, others require you to pay for extended use.
 If your team is big on group collaboration and brainstorming, you’ll need a screen sharing app with ample screen share time.

 Collaboration features: Part of what makes remote teams so productive is their ability to work together—no matter where they are.
 So, if a team needs to share ideas and they want their notes to remain available after a meeting, that should be possible.
 Check if the screen sharing app you’re looking to invest in has features like screen recording so everyone can stay in the loop, even if they miss a meeting.

 Device compatibility: Screen sharing software works best when it supports multiple operating systems and device types.
 Make sure the tool you’re interested in runs on both computers and mobile devices so that your team can stay updated and even participate in team meetings while on the go.

 The 5 best screen sharing apps for small businesses